Canoeing & Kayaking

-Canoeing is increasing in popularity, especially in ecologically-minded states like Vermont.
-It is both peaceful and physically challenging, a rewarding, aesthetic and ecologically sound recreational activity.
+An increasingly popular activity, especially in ecologically-minded states like Vermont.
+Both canoeing and kayaking are peaceful and physically challenging, a rewarding, aesthetic and ecologically sound recreational activity.

 The Winooski River is one of Vermont’s many spectacular resources.
 The second longest river in the state, it flows through mountains and farmland, the state’s capital and the largest city before emptying into Lake Champlain.